tetra-framework/tetra/docs/component-life-cycle.md

 # Sequence diagram

-What happens when a public method is called?
+For the technically interested: What happens when a public method is called?
 This sequence diagram shows everything.
 ```mermaid
 sequenceDiagram
   box Client